-Federally Insured or Guaranteed Mortgage Securities; Fannie Mae or Freddie Mac-Related Investments; and Other High Credit Quality Mortgage-Backed Securities.
+Federally Insured or Guaranteed Mortgage Securities; Fannie Mae- or Freddie Mac-Related Investments; and Other High Credit Quality Mortgage-Backed Securities.
 These Mortgage Securities include:

-Construction and permanent mortgage loans or MBS that are insured or guaranteed by the federal government or an agency of the federal government, including FHA, Ginnie Mae and the Department of Veterans Affairs, or interests in such mortgage loans or securities;
+- Construction and permanent mortgage loans or MBS that are insured or guaranteed by the federal government or an agency of the federal government, including FHA, Ginnie Mae and the Department of Veterans Affairs, or interests in such mortgage loans or securities; - Securities that are secured by mortgage loans and/or securities insured or guaranteed by the federal government or an agency of the federal government and that are rated in one of the two highest categories by a NRSRO, e.g., Real Estate Mortgage Investment Conduit Securities ("REMICS"); - Mortgage loans, securities or other obligations that are issued or guaranteed by Fannie Mae or Freddie Mac (including Fannie Mae MBS, Freddie Mac participation certificates, and REMICS);

-- Securities that are secured by mortgage loans and/or securities insured or guaranteed by the federal government or an agency of the federal government and that are rated in one of the two highest categories by a nationally recognized statistical rating organization, e.g., Real Estate Mortgage Investment Conduit Securities ("REMICS"); - Mortgage loans, securities or other obligations that are issued or guaranteed by Fannie Mae or Freddie Mac (including Fannie Mae MBS, Freddie Mac participation certificates, and REMICS); - Securities that are backed by Fannie Mae or Freddie Mac and are rated in one of the two highest rating categories by a nationally recognized statistical rating organization; and - Securities that are secured by single family or multifamily mortgage securities and/or single family or multifamily mortgage loans and are rated in the highest rating category by a nationally recognized statistical rating organization.
+- Securities that are backed by Fannie Mae or Freddie Mac and are rated in one of the two highest rating categories by a NRSRO; and - Securities that are secured by single family or multifamily mortgage securities and/or single family or multifamily mortgage loans and are rated in the highest rating category by a NRSRO.